Methyllycaconitine: Pharmacology

-One relatively recent study which sheds light on the interaction of MLA with acetylcholine-binding proteins (AChBP) at the molecular level is that of Hansen et al., who made observations on the crystal structure of a complex between MLA and an AChBP isolated from the salt-water snail, Aplysia californica.
+The crystal structure has been determined of a complex between MLA and an AChBP isolated from the salt-water snail, Aplysia californica.

 Toxicology

 The toxicology of MLA has been studied largely in the context of livestock poisoning by wild larkspurs.
 The seminal work by John Jacyno and Mike Benn at the University of Calgary in Canada showed that MLA was most likely to be the agent responsible for the toxicity of a local larkspur, D. brownii, and provided some preliminary acute toxicity data in several animal species.
 These LD50s are as follows: mouse, 3–5 mg/kg; frog, 3–4 mg/kg; rabbit, 2–3 mg/kg (after parenteral administration).
 Cats appeared to have comparable susceptibility to rabbits, whereas dogs were ~ 1.5 x more sensitive.
-These early observations have been comprehensively extended by USDA researchers, who have estimated the LD50 of MLA to be ~10 mg/kg in sheep, ~ 5 mg/kg in rats, and ~2 mg/kg in cattle.
+These early observations have been comprehensively extended, The LD50 of MLA is estimated to be ~10 mg/kg in sheep, ~ 5 mg/kg in rats, and ~2 mg/kg in cattle.

 Although most LD50s are usually determined from parenteral administration of the test drug, MLA is also active when taken orally.